GlavinAmbler/Human-Following-Robot-Code/README.md

 # Human-Following-Robot-Code
-code used for development of the code
+code used for development of the Bot